St. John Vianney Catholic Church

 St. John Vianney Catholic Church is a large parish in Brookfield, Waukesha County, Wisconsin, United States, and is part of the Greater Milwaukee area.
 St. John Vianney Catholic Church is part of the Roman Catholic Archdiocese of Milwaukee.
+Their associate pastor is Father Zachary Galante.

 School

 The parish operates St. John Vianney School.

 Patron saint

 Jean Vianney was a French parish priest who became a Catholic saint and the patron saint of parish priests.